Fall Protection Strategies For ASP Standing Seam Roofs

 Who Is ASP - Architectural Sheetmetal Products, Inc.?

-ASP’s product lineup features sustainable solutions, including ENERGY STAR® certified cool metal roofing and specialty coatings like the TRINAR® system on their 24-gauge SpectraLume© panels.
+ASP’s product lineup features sustainable solutions, including ENERGY STAR®-certified cool metal roofing and specialty coatings such as the TRINAR® system on its 24-gauge SpectraLume© panels.
 They offer a diverse material selection beyond standard Galvalume®, including aluminum (.032, .040), 16 oz. and 20 oz. copper, Freedom Gray copper, zinc, and stainless steel.
-With on-site roll-forming capabilities, ASP can produce panels over 45 feet long, making them a trusted resource for large-scale Northeast projects.
+With on-site roll-forming capabilities, ASP can produce panels over 45 feet long, making it a trusted resource for large-scale Northeast projects.

 Why Non-Penetrating Anchors are Critical for ASP Roofs

-• Nylon-Tipped Screws: These are the most effective for locking onto 24-gauge seams.
-These require a torque setting of 180-200 inch-pounds.
+• Nylon-Tipped Set Screws: These are the most effective for locking onto 24-gauge seams.
+Torque these fasteners to 180-200 inch-pounds.

 A close-up of the ML-100 mechanically locked standing seam profile for a clean, weather-tight finish.
 Image courtesy of www.aspmetals.com.